 The frobnicator was previously inactive and now runs by default.

 This may save the world some day.
 Then, list the bugs you fixed as footers with syntax as shown here.

-The commit message should be one summary line of less than 74 characters followed by a blank line, and then one or more paragraphs describing the change and why it was needed.
+The commit message should be one summary line of less than

+70 characters followed by a blank line, and then one or more

+paragraphs wrapped at 72 characters describing the change and why it was needed.

-This is the message that will be used on the commit when it is sqaushed and merged into trunk.
+This is the message that will be used on the commit when it